All Episodes

 I served as an infantry officer in Vietnam and bleed red, white, and blue.

-My my call is about the principle in Sarasota, Florida, that conscientious objectors should not be lumped together with draft dodgers.
+My call is about the principal in Sarasota, Florida, that conscientious objectors should not be lumped together with draft dodgers.

-Uh as conservative as I am, there were many conscientious objectors that served in the military, were drafted, and some joined as medics and other noncombatant roles.
+As conservative as I am, there were many conscientious objectors that served in the military, were drafted, and some joined as medics in other non-combatant roles.

 A conscientious objector is not necessarily one that avoided the war, but just wouldn't carry a weapon.

-The principle says I can't tell a teacher what to teach.
+The principal says, I can't tell a teacher what to teach.

-If he said that a conscientious objector, or he or she say that conscientious objectors are the same things as draft dodgers, then I agree in pulling the children out and uh and not having anything.
+If he said that a conscientious objector or he or she say that conscientious objectors are the same things as draft dodgers, then I agree in pulling the children out and not having anything.

-Yeah, most people when they hear conscientious objectors think people that went to Canada.
+Yeah, most people, when they hear conscientious objector, think people who went to Canada.

 In fact, I think there were some conscientious objectors that are very, very highly decorated, either in World War II or Vietnam.

-So it just it just depends on how that teacher portrays it.
+So it just depends on how that teacher portrays it.

 Well, hope the teacher's informed.

-I well, I I agree with that, but uh again, I don't think we should make sure that we don't rump all people like just like all Democrats aren't bad.
+But again, I don't think we should make sure that we don't lump all people, just like all Democrats aren't bad.

 Well, yeah.